XZ7QN0/Flixster/README.md

 +<img src="/flixster_real_iphone_xr-min.gif?raw=true" width="250px">

 ### Notes
-Describe any challenges encountered while building the app.
+Some of the challenges faced during the app creation were all related to using Storyboard and getting Autolayout to align properly when building between the iPhone 8 and iPhone 11.